 New Mexico Healthy Soils Program

-Healthy Soils Workshop Number 1: Soil Testing, Compost Building, and Practical Applications for Reviving Degraded Land
+Healthy Soils Workshop Number 1 of 2: Soil Testing, Compost Building, & Practical Applications for Reviving Degraded Land.

 We are at a critical time for agriculture and the environment.
 The realities of extreme weather events, conflicts over water, the blight of rural communities, and diminishing natural resources are bearing down on all New Mexicans, with farmers and ranchers at the forefront of these serious problems.
 At the same time, the awareness that soil stewardship can be part of the solution to the climate crisis has been rising and new approaches, mutually beneficial for agriculture and the environment, are gaining traction.
 Agriculturalists are looking for ways to improve their soil, but they require know-how, sustained technical assistance, help in overcoming institutional barriers, financial incentives, and risk mitigation.